tomerk122/FullStack-UsersManagement/UserManagement.Api/README.md

 The UserManagement.API project is a web API designed for managing users.
 It includes secure mechanisms for handling user data, API authentication via JSON Web Tokens (JWT) & IP WhiteList, and dynamic request validation through middleware.
 This project also utilizes DTOs (Data Transfer Objects) for input validation and provides a streamlined API interface with Swagger documentation.

-##// This code currently uses synchronous operations as the expected system load is manageable,
-// and simplicity is prioritized for easier debugging and maintenance.
+**This code currently uses synchronous operations as the expected system load is manageable, and simplicity is prioritized for easier debugging and maintenance.
-// If future growth in traffic or demand arises (e.g., handling concurrent requests),
-// refactoring to asynchronous methods (e.g., using async/await) will be necessary to enhance performance,
-// optimize resource utilization, and improve responsiveness in high-load scenarios.
+ If future growth in traffic or demand arises (e.g., handling concurrent requests), refactoring to asynchronous methods (e.g., using async/await) will be necessary to enhance performance, optimize resource utilization, and improve responsiveness in high-load scenarios.**
-##

 ## Features